George Cayley: Memorial

 Cayley died in 1857 and was buried in the graveyard of All Saints' Church in Brompton-by-Sawdon.

-He is commemorated in Scarborough at the University of Hull, Scarborough Campus, where a hall of residence and a teaching building are named after him.
+He is commemorated at the University of Hull, Scarborough Campus, where a hall of residence and a teaching building are named after him.
 He is one of many scientists and engineers commemorated by having a hall of residence and a bar at Loughborough University named after him.
-The University of Westminster also honours Cayley's contribution to the formation of the institution with a gold plaque at the entrance of the Regent Street building.
+The University of Westminster also honours Cayley's contribution to the founding of the institution with a gold plaque at the entrance to its Regent Street building.